Michael Crichton: Posthumous works

 Several novels that were in various states of completion upon Crichton's death have since been published.
 The first, Pirate Latitudes, was found as a manuscript on one of his computers after his death.
 It centers on a fictional privateer who attempts to raid a Spanish galleon.
 It was published in November 2009 by HarperCollins.
 Additionally, Crichton had completed the outline for and was roughly a third of the way through a novel titled Micro, a novel which centers on technology that shrinks humans to microscopic sizes.
 Micro was completed by Richard Preston using Crichton's notes and files, and was published in November 2011.

 On July 28, 2016, Crichton's website and HarperCollins announced the publication of a third posthumous novel, titled Dragon Teeth, which he had written in 1974.
 It is a historical novel set during the Bone Wars, and includes the real life characters of Othniel Charles Marsh and Edward Drinker Cope.
 The novel was released in May 2017.
 In addition, some of his published works are being continued by other authors.
 On February 26, 2019, Crichton's website and HarperCollins announced the publication of The Andromeda Evolution, the sequel to The Andromeda Strain, a collaboration with CrichtonSun LLC. and author Daniel H. Wilson.
 It was released on November 12, 2019.

-It was later announced that his unpublished works will be adapted into TV shows and movies in collaboration with CrichtonSun and Range Media Partners.

-On December 15, 2022, it was announced that James Patterson will coauthor a novel about a mega-eruption of Hawaii’s Mauna Loa volcano, based on an unfinished manuscript by Crichton.
-It is set to be published in 2024.
+In 2020, it was announced that his unpublished works will be adapted into TV series and films in collaboration with CrichtonSun and Range Media Partners.
+On December 15, 2022, it was announced that James Patterson would coauthor a novel about a mega-eruption of Hawaii's Mauna Loa volcano, based on an unfinished manuscript by Crichton.
+The novel, Eruption, was released on June 3, 2024.